OctopusDeploy/blog/blog/2022-03/githubactions-secrets/index.md

 ## Repository secrets

-As the name suggests, GitHub ties repository secrets to only one repository.
+GitHub ties repository secrets to only one repository.
 They’re available to anyone with the collaborator role to use in actions.

 You can store 100 secrets per repository.